 When summer winds down, Portland’s fall arrives with warm, sunny days and cool, clear nights.
 The ideal way to get lost in autumn’s splendor is at The Maize at the Pumpkin Patch.

-Located on Sauvie Island, a rural escape just 13 miles (21 km) north of downtown Portland, the Corn Maize offers visitors five acres (2 hectares) of exciting twists and turns.
+Located on Sauvie Island, a rural escape just 13 miles (21 km) north of downtown Portland, the Corn Maize offers visitors eight acres (3 hectares) of exciting twists and turns.
 But it’s not all about getting lost in nature; Two 16-foot (5 m) observation bridges provide picturesque panoramas, with great views of the island and Mount Hood, as well as the maze itself.

 Every year, the cornfield is carved with a different pattern, and the design is always sure to stump maze-goers while delighting fans of public art.
-Starting in September, the maze is open daily from 10 a.m.–6 p.m.
+Starting at the end of August, the maze is open daily from 10 a.m.–6 p.m.
 The maze stays open until 10 p.m. on Fridays and Saturdays in October (as well as on select days leading up to Halloween).
 Check out their website for more details.

 From corn mazes to dance performances, half-marathons to haunted houses, Portland provides the perfect Halloween plans for any scare-seeking witch or warlock.